Robinson-Devon/robdvon/README.md

-- 👋 Hi, I’m @Robinson-Devon
+- 👋 Hi, I’m @robdvon
 - 👀 I’m interested in ... robots and space!
 - 🌱 I’m currently learning ...
-Java and all tings programming.
+Java and all things programming.
 - 💞️ I’m looking to collaborate on ... anything to help me code better.
 - 📫 How to reach me ... @robdvon on Slack or Chime.